SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 institution (ORGANIZATION) - (noun) a large and important organization, such as a university or bank: a medical/educational/financial institution
 Harvard University is an internationally respected institution.

+such as - for example:

+outdoor - (adjective) existing, happening, or done outside, rather than inside a building: an outdoor swimming pool/festival outdoor clothes

+personally - (adverb) used when you give your opinion:
+Personally (speaking), I think the show is going to be a great success.

+scenic - (adjective) having or allowing you to see beautiful natural features: an area of outstanding scenic beauty a scenic drive/railway

+allow (GIVE PERMISSION) - (verb) to give permission for someone to do something, or to not prevent something from happening:
+[ + to infinitive ] Do you think Dad will allow you to go to Jamie's party?
+You're not allowed to talk during the exam.

+prevent - (verb) to stop something from happening or someone from doing something:
+Label your suitcases to prevent confusion.
+[ + -ing verb ] His disability prevents him (from) driving.

+feature (QUALITY) - (noun) a typical quality or an important part of something:
+The town's main features are its beautiful mosque and ancient marketplace.
+Our latest model of phone has several new features.

+typical - (adjective) showing all the characteristics that you would usually expect from a particular group of things:
+I must look like the typical tourist with my shorts and my camera.
+This kind of hot and spicy food is very typical of the food in the south of the country.

+quality (STANDARD) - (noun) how good or bad something is: a shop advertising top quality electrical goods
+The food was of such poor/low quality.

+comparison (EXAMINING DIFFERENCES) - (noun) the act of comparing two or more people or things:
+They made a comparison of different countries' eating habits.
+By/In comparison with the French, the British eat far less fish.

+glacier - (noun) a large mass of ice that moves slowly

+mass - (adjective) having an effect on or involving a large number of people or forming a large amount: weapons of mass destruction a mass murderer

+an aerial view - Bird’s eye view; We use the word ‘aerial’ to talk about things in the sky.
+An ‘aerial view’ is a view from a balloon, airplane or in this case a helicopter, high above the land.
+Helicopter tours offer a unique aerial view of the Hawaiian Islands.
+An aerial view of the Swiss Alps is truly unforgettable.

+as well - (idiom) also; too:
+They advertised the new movie on television, and in newspapers as well.

+firsthand - (adjective) gained by doing something yourself or from someone who was involved in something:
+Most of us have firsthand experience of teaching.
+Obtaining firsthand accounts from the survivors was tricky.

+tricky (DIFFICULT) - (adjective) If a piece of work or problem is tricky, it is difficult to deal with and needs careful attention or skill:
+It's tricky to learn to ride a skateboard, but you never forget how.
+I'm in a tricky situation - whatever I do I'll offend someone.

+a must do - we can think of ‘must do’ as meaning a place you must see or ‘must visit’.
+The Palace of Versailles is a must do if you’re in France.
+The Statue of Liberty is on my must do list when I visit New York.

+work your way down - When we travel, we usually have a list of places we wish to visit.
+‘Work your way down’ means to start at the top of the list and work your way down from the 2nd, 3rd, 4th, and so on to the last.
+We’ll start our vacation in France, next Spain, then work our way down to Italy.
+Wow!
+There are so many expensive shops to see.
+Let’s start at Ginza 1 and work our way down.